sjgknight/obsidian-advanced-slides/README.md

 - run `npm run build`
 - move contents of the test-vault plugin into your live

-To add a plugin, check in src/main.ts to see if there are settings menus you want to add In ./package.json add the dependency
+To add a plugin:

+1. check in src/main.ts to see if there are settings menus you want to add
+2. In ./package.json add the dependency
-Check in src/transformers and /processessors (and possibly template) if the addition will require processing e.g., of markdown into something revealjs understands (this is complex and order matters, so caution...).
+3. Check in src/transformers and /processessors (and possibly template) if the addition will require processing e.g., of markdown into something revealjs understands (this is complex and order matters, so caution...).
+4. check src/template/reveal.html and add the relevant dependencies (these will conditionally load based if you've added defaults or/and menu options in main.ts)

 <p align="center">